GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/C3pNnuCo3i4zHgbLWEo0.png", alt="Console in Chrome DevTools showing a positive activationStart indicating the page was prerendered", width="400", height="98.5" %}
 </figure>

+{% Aside 'update' %}
+From Chrome 117, additional Chrome DevTools debugging features are available for debugging prerendered pages.
+Please see the [Debugging speculation rules post](/blog/debugging-speculation-rules/) for more details.
+{% endAside %}

 When the page is activated by the user viewing the page, the `prerenderingchange` event will be dispatched on the `document`, which can then be used to enable activities that previously would be started by default on page load but which you wish to delay until the page is actually viewed by the user.

 Using these APIs, front-end JavaScript can detect and act upon prerendered pages appropriately.